bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

   - Advanced Drawing Tools: Off
   - Improve the Playlists UI: Off
 - [Tidy UI - Game Settings](https://github.com/sdenec/tidy-ui_game-settings) - A module to make the game settings menu a bit more comfortable to use. - Retired 2020 Sep 06 - Nothing wrong with this, just felt unnecisary since I'm not messing around the the game settings that often after the instance has been set up.
 Still nice to have during your first build out but unnecessary.
+- [Token Bar](https://github.com/Kekilla0/TokenBar) - It populates an action bar for the token you have selected. - Retired 2020 Sep 07 - Replaced by [Token Action HUD](https://github.com/espositos/fvtt-tokenactionhud).
+  - My pending pull request that makes the Token Bar use a more native UI https://github.com/Kekilla0/TokenBar/pull/20
 - [Token Health](https://github.com/tonifisler/foundry-token-health) - Apply damage/healing to all selected tokens. - Review 2020 Sep 06 - Great idea but overkill and one more keyboard shortcut I would need to remember.
 - [Token Mold](https://github.com/Moerill/token-mold) - For minting tokens that auto append a counter or descriptor to the tokens name.
 Also can handle automatic token scaling. - Retired 2020 Aug 09 - Great concept but limited utility at the moment.
 Retiring to reduce UI clutter, will revisit in the future.
 - [Turn Alert](https://github.com/schultzcole/FVTT-Turn-Alert) - Set alerts to trigger on a particular round of combat or on a particular token's turn. - Retired 2020 Aug 09 - Turn altering is handled by Combat Ready